awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    ```

 1. \(Optional\) If you chose **Amazon S3** for **Artifacts type** earlier in this procedure, then for **Artifacts packaging**, do one of the following:
-   + To have AWS CodeBuild create a ZIP file containing the build output, choose **Zip**\.
+   + To have AWS CodeBuild create a ZIP file that contains the build output, choose **Zip**\.
-   + To have AWS CodeBuild create a folder containing the build output, choose **None**\. \(This is the default\.\)
+   + To have AWS CodeBuild create a folder that contains the build output, choose **None**\. \(This is the default\.\)

 1. For **Compute type**, choose one of the available options\.

 1. For **Environment variables**, type the name, value, and type of each environment variable for builds to use\.
 Use **Add row** to add an environment variable\.
 **Note**
-AWS CodeBuild will set the environment variable for your AWS region automatically\.
+AWS CodeBuild sets the environment variable for your AWS region automatically\.
 If you do not add them to your buildspec\.yml, then the following environment variables must be set:
 AWS\_ACCOUNT\_ID
 IMAGE\_REPO\_NAME
 IMAGE\_TAG